Sigtaba/ping-pong/README.md

 ## Specs

+- Input field only allows numbers to be entered
+  - Input: 2
+  - Output: 2

 - Detects any values in the output field and removes them so next person can play
   - Input: 1, 2, 3
   - Output: